MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-214-Nonimmigrant-Classes/section-214.11.md

 (3) *Removal from the waiting list.* An applicant may be removed from the waiting list and the deferred action or parole may be terminated consistent with law and policy.
 Applicants on the waiting list must remain admissible to the United States and otherwise eligible for T nonimmigrant status.
 If at any time prior to final adjudication USCIS receives information that an applicant is no longer eligible for nonimmigrant status, the applicant may be removed from the waiting list and the deferred action or parole may be terminated.
 USCIS will provide notice to the applicant of that decision.

-(k) *Application for eligible family members.* (1) *Eligibility.* Subject to section 214(o) of the Act, an alien who has applied for or has been granted T-1 nonimmigrant status (principal alien) may apply for the admission of an eligible family member, who is otherwise admissible to the United States, in derivative T nonimmigrant status if accompanying or following to join the principal alien.
+(k) *Application for eligible family members*—(1) *Eligibility.* Subject to section 214(o) of the Act, an alien who has applied for or has been granted T-1 nonimmigrant status (principal alien) may apply for the admission of an eligible family member, who is otherwise admissible to the United States, in derivative T nonimmigrant status if accompanying or following to join the principal alien.

 (i) *Principal alien 21 years of age or older.* For a principal alien who is 21 years of age or over, eligible family member means a T-2 (spouse) or T-3 (child).